wkumari/draft-vandergaast-edns-client-subnet/README.md

    -07 to -08:

+Contavalli, et al.      Expires October 15, 2016               [Page 27]

+Internet-Draft        Client Subnet in DNS Queries            April 2016

    o  Jinmei observed that one section saying a /0 "MUST forward the
       query as-is" was in conflict with the section that said the option could be modified to contain the Recursive Resolver address.

-Contavalli, et al.       Expires October 7, 2016               [Page 27]

-Internet-Draft        Client Subnet in DNS Queries            April 2016

    o  Clarify that existing implementations don't interoperate w.r.t
       DNSSEC.